 Improving educational opportunities for the most disadvantaged children in tribal and rural village settings

 Children are divided into small groups depending on their ability and each group is assigned to one teacher.
 At the end of the camp they are tested and their final level of learning determined.
-After attending 3 such camps in a year the children should be at the highest level possible, allowing them to enrol in a formal school at 5th or 6th grade level.
-The main subjects taught in the camp are Hindi and mathematics and alongside these there are sessions on health, hygiene, environment, art and theatre to encourage well-rounded development of the children.
+After attending three such camps in a year the children should be at the highest level possible, allowing them to enrol in a formal school at 5th or 6th grade level.
+The main subjects taught in the camp are Hindi and mathematics, and alongside these there are sessions on English, computers, health, hygiene, environment, art and theatre to encourage well-rounded development of the children.
 Outdoor sports activities are organised every afternoon and there are cultural programmes during the evening.

-The philosophy inspiring this approach is that each child is an intelligent being and learns best when allowed to explore, think and reason for themselves.
+The philosophy inspiring this approach is that each child is an intelligent being and learns best when allowed to explore, think and reason for him or herself.
 Seva Mandir seeks to build on the child’s existing knowledge and aptitude for learning, and the camps are structured in a way that allows for children to work both individually and in groups to read, write, speak and reason on their own.

 The difference a learning camp can make